Master's degree (France)

 In the French education system, a master's degree is both a national higher education diploma and a university degree.
-The diplôme national de master is delivered by an academic institution, usually a university, two years after obtaining a Licence (French equivalent of a Bachelor's degree, worth 300 ECTS).
+The Diplôme National de Master (in English: "National master's degree") is delivered by an academic institution, usually a university, two years after obtaining a Diplôme National de Licence or a Licence (French equivalent of a Bachelor's degree, worth 300 ECTS) or any other diploma or qualification equivalent to 300 ECTS recognized by the French government.
 It confers the degree of the same name.
-A grade de master (master's degree) may also be awarded by non-university institutions such as engineering schools.
-The French Ministry of Higher Education has set up a web portal listing all the masters available in France: Trouvermonmaster.gouv.fr.
+A grade de master (master's degree) may also be awarded with an Accredited Diploma by non-university institutions such as Grandes Écoles (elite engineering, business and specialized schools).
+The French Ministry of Higher Education has set up a web portal listing all the masters available in France: MonMaster.gouv.fr (in English: "MyMaster").

-The name "master" is inspired by the master's degree, i.e. the master's degree in Anglo-Saxon university systems.
+The name "master" is inspired by the term master's degree which is used by universities in English-speaking countries.

 History

 During the existence of the Université de France, three degrees were established: the Baccalauréat, Licence and Doctorat.
 This gradation was forgotten over time.

 Created in 1966, the prior maitrise's degree was awarded at the end of the second cycle of university graduate studies.
 Students holding a maitrise's degree could then pursue studies in a third cycle leading either to a one-year specialised higher education diploma (created in 1977), or at the doctorate level after one year of in-depth teaching and an introductory research internship leading to the "diplôme d'études approfondies" (created in 1964 in science and 1974 in other disciplines), usually followed by three years of research leading to the writing of a thesis.

 Since 2005, the one-year master's degree and the one-year specialised degree have been replaced by the master's degree.